 For those curious about ABC’s Disney Parks Magical Christmas Day Parade itself, here are the details that Disney has provided.
 The parade will air on December 25 from 10:00 a.m. until 12:00 p.m.
 EST on the ABC Television Network, on the ABC app, on ABC.com, and connected devices (Roku, AppleTV and Amazon Fire TV).

-The Disney Christmas Day Parade will be hosted by Jordan Fisher and Sarah Hyland, and co-hosted by Jesse Palmer.
-This year’s celebration brings together the adored Christmas Day parade, special musical performances, surprise celebrity guests, and heartwarming family stories to celebrate the most wonderful time of the year.
-Musical performances include the following:
+Host and performer details have yet to be released.
+Last year, the Disney Christmas Day Parade was hosted by Jordan Fisher and Sarah Hyland, and co-hosted by Jesse Palmer.
+The celebration brings together the adored Christmas Day parade, special musical performances, surprise celebrity guests, and heartwarming family stories to celebrate the most wonderful time of the year.
+Last year’s musical performances included the following:

 Overall, we enjoy the Disney Parks Christmas Day Parade, and it’s nice to see it returning to some semblance of a “parade” format after being simply a “celebration” for a few years.
 Yes, it boils down to being an extended commercial for the parks and other Disney stuff, but it’s fun.
 However, it’s best enjoyed as a finished product from the comfort of your home on Christmas morning.